 PDF annotation is not the place for discussion.
 It is for direction.
 If you actually do want to discuss a design idea with your designer, do it over email or phone or someplace else.

 Respect your designer’s time and save yourself the extra typing.
 Just type what is needed in clear, concise language.
 Nothing more in the PDF.

 Identifying the Rejects

 Do not mark the rejects during concept development.
-Only mark the pages you like/have changes to/want elements from.
-Making a concept “Don’t like this.” or “Not this one” for example, makes yourself extra work, clutters up the document annotation checklist, and takes the focus away from what needs to be done in the document.
+Instead, only mark the pages you like/have changes to/want elements from.
+Marking a concept “Don’t like this.” or “Not this one” is redundant.
+You’re giving yourself extra work, cluttering up the document’s annotation checklist, and taking the focus away from what needs to be done in the document.

-However, if there is something about a reject you want the designer to know like “We don’t like this concept because its too dark.
-Please try this layout with brighter colours” that is different.
+However, if there is something about a rejected concept you want the designer to know about, that is different.
+For example, “We don’t like this concept because its too dark.
+Please try this layout with brighter colours” is providing valuable feedback and direction.
 You are identifying why you don’t like the concept and directing the designer to approach it in another specific way.

 Writing a Novel in Comment Bubbles

 I have had over a page of text in a single comment bubble… which I was able to summarize down to fit on a single post-it note on my desk.
 Again, save yourself time and the designer’s time by being clear and concise in your instruction.
 Save your novel writing for after-hours.